 GIFTS: Enjoyment ~ Satisfaction ~ Self-esteem ~ Renewal ~ Confidence ~ Fulfillment

-Parenting and teaching styles can interfere with the development of healthy contentment and self-confidence.
-Certainly, parents who shame their children can really throw a wrench into this emotional area – but so can parents who overpraise and reward their children for everything.
-The trick with contentment is to help a child associate it with actions that are commendable, and that they themselves feel proud and contented about.
+Parenting and teaching styles can interfere with the development of contentment and self-confidence.
+Certainly, parents who over-shame their children can really throw a wrench into this emotional area – but so can parents who overpraise and reward their children for everything.
+The key with contentment is to help a child associate their own contentment with actions that are commendable, and that they themselves feel proud and contented about.

-A good teaching game for discovering how a child is working with his or her contentment might be creating tasks that the child can complete, and then checking in to see if the child is satisfied with his or her performance.
+A good teaching game for discovering how a child is working with their contentment might be creating tasks that the child can complete, and then checking in to see if the child is satisfied with their performance.
 You can find out a great deal about a child’s self-concept when you can play with contentment in this way.

-As you grow, social structures often interfere with your authentic contentment by trying to replace or usurp your natural internal confirmations with prizes and praise that come from the external world.
-While it’s very nice to receive gold stars, awards, extra privileges, and special attention, these fabricated confirmations can actually short-circuit your own ability to feel honest pride or self-worth unless someone throws a party every time you accomplish something.
+As we grow, social structures often interfere with our authentic contentment by trying to replace our natural internal confirmations with prizes and praise that come from the external world.
+While it’s very nice to receive gold stars, awards, extra privileges, and special attention, these fabricated confirmations can actually short-circuit our own ability to feel honest pride or self-worth unless someone throws a party every time we accomplish something.

 You’ll tend toward following this rule, chasing that award, and constantly measuring yourself against external expectations (or fighting the awards and losing your drive), instead of allowing your honest emotional reactions to guide you.